 If you are involved in a paternity case, be sure you understand how this determination could affect a potential custody dispute.
 Consult a South Carolina family law attorney before you take any legal actions that could have unintended consequences.
 Our attorneys can review with you all potential legal avenues at King Law Offices and advise you on your rights, your potential obligations, and the most promising approach with your best interests in mind.
 When you partner with King Law Offices, we work as a team to identify the essential information for each case.
 With the combined efforts of our team-approach, we develop a strong legal strategy with a continued focus on bringing our clients to a better place.

 We understand the challenges involved in any family law matter.
 Our goal is to listen to your concerns and help guide you through this process.
 Visit us at one of our 18 office locations, including in Greer, Spartanburg and Gaffney, to speak with an experienced South Carolina family law attorney.
-To schedule your free initial consultation, complete a contact form or call (888) 748-KING.
+To schedule your initial consultation, complete a contact form or call (888) 748-KING.